Join us for the

 To be included in your group participation numbers, please be sure to note their details in the appropriate section when you enter online.

 There will be a raffle conducted as part of the Bandaged Bear BOOST.
-Raffle tickets may be purchased at the event or at one of Bold Horizons term 4 Saturday Orienteering Series events.
+Raffle tickets may be purchased at the event.
 The draw will take place during the Bandaged Bear BOOST presentations.

 Note that raffle donations are very welcome.
 Please contact Barbara directly if you would like to multiply out your contribution by donating to the raffle prize pool.

-Online entries close at midnight on 12 November 2017.
+Online entries for the NSW Sprint Orienteering Championships close on 14 November 2017.

 Entry fees are: